Mergelyan's approximation theorem with nonvanishing polynomials and universality of zeta-functions: Proof of our conjectures for special cases

 \begin{proof} As in the proof of Theorem 5 it is sufficient to prove Conjecture 2 for these sets, since Conjecture 1 is a consequence.
 Also, it is sufficient to construct a continuous function $H(z)$ that is analytic in the interior of $K$, which is denoted by $K^o$ and nonzero on its closure $\overline{K^o}$, such that

-since the rest of the proof follows in the same way as from equation (6) in the proof of Theorem 5.
-Furthermore, it is sufficient to prove that Eq \eqref{aj} is true for some function $H$ on $\overline{K^o}$ and $z \in \overline{K^o}$, since we can use the Tietze's extension theorem in the same way as in the proof of Theorem 5 to make the function continuous and fulfill $\eqref{aj}$ on $K$.
+since the rest of the proof follows in the same way as from equation \eqref{uttt} in the proof of Theorem 5.
 Since $K$ has finitely many maximal connected open sets, we have the decomposition

 as a disjoint union of connected compact sets $K_l$.
 For each such set $M= K_l$ we have that